Pomog/ChemTrack-Android/docs/technical_task.md

    - As a user, I expect to receive a success or failure message indicating the result of my request, amount of substance mass, or volume should be visible.

 6. **Internal Code and CAS Linkage:**
-   - As a system requirement, the internal code, name and CAS should be interconnected to ensure accurate tracking and identification of chemicals.
+   - As a system requirement, the internal code, name, and CAS should be interconnected to ensure accurate tracking and identification of chemicals.

 #### **5.2 Return To Storage:**

 1. **Login:**
-   - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a user, I want to launch the application, log in with my username (auto-completion available), and enter my password for secure access.

 2. **Initiate Return To Storage Process:**
    - As a user, after logging in, I want to click the "Return To Storage" button to initiate the process of returning chemicals.